One of the essential Linux commands is mkdir. The mkdir allows you to make new directories (folders in common term) in Linux.

 Create nested directories

-You can use the option -p to create nested directory structure.
+You can use the option -p to create a nested directory structure.
 If the parent directory doesn’t exist, it will create it for you.

-This is particularly helpful when you want to create a directory structure or if you want to make sure that directory path exists.
+This is particularly helpful when you want to create a directory structure or if you want to make sure that the directory path exists.

 mkdir -p dir1/dir2/dir3/dir4